Working remotely sounds glamorous, but it takes more work and discipline than teams may realize.

 When looking at how a company communicates, pay attention to:

 - What tools are used for daily communication

-- How the team is made aware of goals, company financial health, and staff changes
+- How is the team made aware of goals, company financial health, and staff changes

 - What happens when there is a blocker from someone who is AFK

-In a remote environment, organic opportunities for conversation are scarce, and it is important that leadership in the company prioritizes keeping communication lines open.
+In a remote environment, organic opportunities for conversation are scarce, and it is important that leaders in the company prioritizes keeping communication lines open.
 One-on-ones are a crucial way to interact with a team routinely, and I would personally hesitate to join a remote team that doesn’t have some implementation of one-on-one meetings for everyone on the team.

-Have Documentation Around Tribal Knowledge
+Have Documentation Around Internal Knowledge